About Us

 Damon Hobbs

-Owner, Manager, Funeral Director/Embalmer for Tennessee & Kentucky, Pre-Need Insurance Agent
+Owner, Funeral Director / Embalmer for Tennessee & Kentucky, Pre-Need Insurance Agent

 Damon Hobbs is a second generation funeral director/ embalmer and is licensed in the state of Tennessee and the Commonwealth of Kentucky.
 He graduated Valedictorian from Mid-America College of Funeral Service as well as attended Western Kentucky University.
 He served in the United States Air Force and the Kentucky Air National Guard for 10 years.
 He is an active member of the Gallatin Rotary Club, where he has served as past president.
 He has served as an Assistant District Governor for Rotary District 6760 serving all of the Sumner County Clubs.
-He serves on the board of Christian Towers & The Manor of Gallatin, where he serves as treasurer.
-He is a past community board member for Hosparus, a hospice organization that serves Kentucky and Southern Indiana.
-He is married to Meridith (Harp) Hobbs from Glasgow, Kentucky, and they have two daughters.
+He also previously served in various Board of Director roles in senior housing, aging services, and hospice organizations.
+He is married to Meridith (Harp) Hobbs and they have two daughters.

 Shirley Lowery Anderson